helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 ## Overview
 The Inventory Management system tracks product inventory data, including stock levels, locations, and sales data.
 It uses a **direct connection to the UK Magento database** for product catalog, eliminating the need for manual CSV imports.

 **Important:** The system shows **ALL products** from Magento (regardless of enabled/disabled status), except products with "AW365" in their name.
-Filtering is done via the custom `product_status` attribute, not Magento's system status field.
+Filtering is done via the custom `discontinued_status` attribute, not Magento's system status field.

 ---